-Exclusion Policy

-Senior and Prep School (including EYFS)
+Whole School Exclusion Policy (including EYFS)

-Approved by Exec: Jan 2022

 Reviewed by: Headmistress and Head of Prep

-Date of last Review Jan 2022
+Date of last Review September 2022

 Next Review Date: In line with legislative updates

-Headington School, Oxford, OX3 7TD Tel No (01865) 759100 Fax No (01865) 760268
+Headington School, Oxford, OX3 7TD Tel No (01865)759100 Fax 901865) 760268

 Headington School has the legal right to impose reasonable sanctions if a pupil misbehaves.
 Physical punishment is illegal; but DfE guidance advises that sanctions that a school might use include: a reprimand, a letter to parents or guardians, removal from a class or group, loss of privileges, confiscation of a possession that is inappropriate in the classroom, detention, or exclusion.
 Exclusion, whether temporary or permanent, is a last resort.